AbduImalik/TuwaiqFinal/README.md

 ## Description

-Social networking web app using dummuyapi for socializing your goals and strategies with people.This application is a pattern of social components comprising posts, likes, comments, views
+Social networking web app using dummyapi for socializing your goals and strategies with people.This application is a pattern of social components comprising posts, likes, comments, views

 ## User Stories